Reviewed by Oct 05, 2020| Updated on

 Expert stock selection or market timing would also make it difficult to outperform the overall market, and the only way an investor can generate higher returns is by buying riskier investments.

-While a pillar of modern financial theory, the EMH is particularly contentious and sometimes contentious.
+Though EMH is a pillar of modern financial theory, it can be controversial at times.
 Believers claim that looking for undervalued stocks or trying to forecast market movements from either a fundamental or technical review is futile.

 Theoretically, neither technical nor fundamental analysis can consistently produce risk-adjusted excess returns (alpha), and outsized risk-adjusted returns can only result within the information.

-Efficient market hypothesis proponents conclude that investors could do better by investing in a low-cost, passive portfolio because of the randomness of the market.
+Efficient market hypothesis proponents conclude that investors could do better by investing in a passive, low-cost portfolio due to the randomness of the market.

 The study found that only 23% of active managers were able to outperform their inactive colleagues over ten years, starting in June 2009.
 Global equity funds and bond funds found higher performance rates.
 US large-cap funds reported lower performance rates.
 Investors have generally fared better by investing in low-cost index funds or ETFs.